5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 If you just want to compile a slimmed-down version of the AppleALC kext for the Layout-ID you are using, you can follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build).

 ### <a name='are-you-*sure*,-you-want-to-do-this?'></a>Are you *sure*, you want to do this?
-From a user's perspective, making audio work in hackintosh is a no-brainer: add AppleALC to the kext folder of your Boot Manager, enter the correct ALC Layout-ID to the config – and voilà: Sound!
+From a user's perspective, making audio work in hackintosh is a no-brainer: add AppleALC to the kext folder of your Boot Manager, enter the correct ALC Layout-ID to the config and reboot.
+And voilà: Sound!

-But once you are on the other end, trying to actually *create* your own Layout-ID this becomes a completely different story quickly and chances are that your custom Layout-ID won't work at all the first time around.
+But once you are on the other end, trying to actually *create* your own ALC Layout-ID this becomes a completely different story quickly and chances are that your custom Layout-ID won't work at all the first time around.
 So, are you still sure you *want* to do this?

 <details>
 <summary><strong>Why another guide?</strong> (click to reveal)</summary>